MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 ## Overview

-1. Create a new Microsoft Exchange resource account in the [Microsoft 365 admin center](?tab/m365-admin-center#create-a-resource-account), with [Exchange Online](?tab/exchange-online#create-a-resource-account), or with [Exchange Server](?tab/exchange-server#create-a-resource-account).

-Or, if a room mailbox already exists and you want to convert it to a resource account, you can [Modify an existing Exchange room mailbox](?tab/existing-account#create-a-resource-account).
+1. Create a new Microsoft Exchange resource account in the [Microsoft 365 admin center](&tab/m365-admin-center#create-a-resource-account), with [Exchange Online](&tab/exchange-online#create-a-resource-account), or with [Exchange Server](&tab/exchange-server#create-a-resource-account).<br><br>Or, if a room mailbox already exists and you want to convert it to a resource account, you can [Modify an existing Exchange room mailbox](&tab/existing-account#create-a-resource-account).

 2. Then, [Configure your account](#configure-mailbox-properties) for Teams Meetings.